-Sometimes I run into people who are cautious of developing their systems and processes to streamline their business operations because they have this idea that it will create a stifling environment, and they want to continue enjoying a flexible and creative workplace.
-I see things in an alternative way because well-run processes can actually increase levels of humanity and connection in your business.
+Sometimes I run into people who are cautious about developing their systems and processes to streamline their business operations because they have this idea that it will create a stifling environment, and they want to continue enjoying a flexible and creative workplace.
+I see things in an alternative way because well-run processes can increase levels of humanity and connection in your business.
 It makes your business more human, and here are some reasons why.

 SET UP TRADITIONS AND RITUALS:

 First of all, it creates a space for traditions and rituals to be set up for events such as birthdays and anniversaries to be celebrated.
 Processes set up around these events make sure that the most important part of your business, the people, are not missed.
 Simple traditions set up for your employees will make them feel cherished, which then in turn provides a greater feeling of connection to the business itself.